 Read the essay here.

-South of Scotland Visual Artist & Craft Maker Awards, March 2019
+South of Scotland Visual Artist & Craft Maker Awards, 2019

 SUPERLUX bursary, Screenwriting for Artists Workshop at Glasgow Film Festival, February 2017